apolloadvice/cre8rflow_v11/README.md

 ```
 Multiple actions can be represented as an array of such objects.

+### Robust Cut Command Handling (2024-06-15)
+- The system now robustly distinguishes between:
+  - **Trim:** "cut out the first/last N seconds" (removes from start/end, no gap)
+  - **Gap:** "cut from X to Y seconds" (removes a middle segment, leaves a gap in the timeline)
+- The backend and LLM prompt/schema have been updated to support both cases, and the timeline is updated accordingly.
+- See tests for both scenarios in `/backend/tests/test_command_executor.py`.

+### Asset Duration Handling
+- The backend always fetches the latest version of the asset from Supabase to determine duration.
+- Fallback to 60s only occurs if no asset is found; otherwise, the correct duration is used for all commands.

 ## User Instructions (New)
 - **Type any natural language command describing your edit.**
   - Examples: